 Wrong way of picking up the Dumbbell

 The third common mistake I often see in the gym is how people pick up the dumbbells off the floor or out of the rack.

 We often hear where people pick up something light off the floor, like their socks, and throw it out their back.

 The correct way of picking up the Dumbbell

 When you are reaching down to grab the dumbbells and pick them up off the floor, make sure that you are in a good position so that your back is in a good position and your movement is happening at your hips.

 It’s widespread for people to unintentionally swing the dumbbells while lifting, which is a huge mistake.
 First, it’s essential to understand that each exercise is meant to work for a specific muscle group.
 Ideally, you want to be able to train your muscles with heavier weights and increase the intensity of your workouts, but this isn’t possible when you’re swinging the weights.
 When you swing the weights, you’re also using your core muscles, which means that your core muscles are getting a much less intense workout than they should be.
 When you swing the dumbbells, you’re also increasing your risk of injury, which is not something that you want to happen.

 Give those a go and think about the exercises that you are doing.

-If you are doing the dumbbell shoulder press, bring it out from the side in about 30 degrees and your shoulders will be thankful.
+If you are doing the dumbbell shoulder press, bring it out from the side at about 30 degrees, and your shoulders will be thankful.

-And then lastly, look and watch how you are bringing the dumbbells off the floor.
+And then, look and watch how you are bringing the dumbbells off the floor.